cwklurks/blackscholestrading/README.md

 - [ ] Export functionality for reports and data
 - [ ] Mobile app version
 - [ ] API integration for institutional data feeds

-## 📞 Support

-For questions, suggestions, or issues:
-- Open an issue on GitHub
-- Email: [your-email@example.com]
-- LinkedIn: [Your LinkedIn Profile]

----

-**Built with ❤️ for the options trading and financial analysis community**